cockroachdb/docs/configure-replication-zones.md

 ### Edit the Default Replication Zone

-To edit the default replication zone, use the `./cockroach zone set` command with appropriate flags and the YAML changes specified as a string.
+To edit the default replication zone, use the `./cockroach zone set .default` command with appropriate flags and the YAML changes specified as a string.

 For example, let's say you are running a cluster across three data centers, two on the US east coast and one on the US west coast.
 You want data replicated three times by default, with each replica stored on a specific node in a specific datacenter.
 So you start up each of these nodes as follows, specifying the datacenter location in the `--attrs` field.
 This example assumes these nodes are being added to an existing, insecure cluster.